Swiss Voters Approve Ban On Minarets

 Eleanor Beardsley visited Switzerland and has the story.

-Mr. HAFID OUARDIRI (Spokesman, Islamic Cultural Center): This is a shock for us because we was not expecting this kind of (unintelligible) can happen in Switzerland.
+HAFID OUARDIRI: This is a shock for us because we was not expecting this kind of (unintelligible) can happen in Switzerland.
 They are thinking about minarets.
 But in reality, they are fighting against our life here and our faith.

-Mr. OSKAR FREYSINGER (Swiss People's Party): It's a very strong sign of the civil society who says to Islam: You can come here, but in our country, religion is something of the private sphere.
+OSKAR FREYSINGER: It's a very strong sign of the civil society who says to Islam: You can come here, but in our country, religion is something of the private sphere.
 It's something individual.

 BEARDSLEY: More than 57 percent of the population voted for the ban after a month-long campaign that stirred up xenophobic sentiments and fears of radical Islam.
 Over the weekend, a Christmas market was in full swing in the tiny Swiss town of Langenthal.
 The anti-minaret campaign got its start here and in two other towns.
 Langenthal native Esther Schunmann(ph) voted for the ban.